 “Sure.
 Can you play it on the TV?”

 “I have to do it on a computer.
 Can you come upstairs?
 I’ll use my PC.”

 John Knox watched the clip.
 “Amazing.
 Can you play it slower?”

 “Sure.”
 Tanner played it at half-speed.
-While it was playing, he told his dad how there were three cameras, and it was the one from the Edison sideline showed Tom being attacked.
+While it was playing, he told his dad how there were three cameras, and the clip was from the Edison sideline that showed Tom being attacked.